My goal is to help rid the world of ineffective graphs, one exploding, 3D pie chart at a time.

 In school, we learn much about language and math.
 In language, we are taught how to tell stories.
 In math, we are taught how to make meaning out of numbers.
 But it's rare that the two are paired: we don't learn how to make stories out of numbers or how to enable data to speak.
 This means we often rely on our tools to help us understand best practices.
 And our tools allow us to easily do some very bad things (e.g., 3D, pie charts, meaningless color).

 My name is Cole.
 I've always had a penchant for turning data into pictures and into stories.
 I'd like to share what I have learned (and am learning) with you.
-I've honed my data visualization skills over the past decade through analytical roles in banking, private equity, and most recently at Google, where I developed and taught a course on communicating effectively with data.
+I've honed my data visualization skills over the past decade through analytical roles in banking, private equity, and at Google, where I developed and taught a course on communicating effectively with data.

 Currently, my focus is on helping organizations and individuals become more effective data storytellers through custom and public workshops.